 Some institutions — including community colleges and some state universities — are affordable because their tuition and fees are lower to begin with.
 It is this distinction (not the institution’s financial aid packages) that typically make these colleges attractive to families.
 Institutions in this category tend to follow the standard package model.
 Students have access to federal financial aid, but applicants are less likely to receive institutional grants or scholarships.
 Scholarship information on college websites is usually targeted at high-achieving students.
 Links to national scholarships may also be made available.

 Wow Writing Workshop is a strategic communication and writing coaching company specializing in writing for college and graduate school admissions.
-If you are a parent, click here to get a free copy of our book, How to Write an Effective College Application Essay, the Inside Scoop for Parents.
+If you are a parent, click here to get a free copy of our book, How to Write an Effective College Application Essay.